 It’s not a secret that Programmers like a great holy war.
-The echos of passionate programmers shouting with their banners high live on Stack Overflow for eternity.
+The echos of passionate programmers shouting with their banners high will live on Stack Overflow for eternity, or at least archive.org.

 The editor wars rage on.
-Like many other holy wars, object-oriented vs. functional programming is an ongoing saga.
-Most programmers use functional programming even if they consider themselves object-oriented programmers.
-Many languages have become pragmatic and support object-oriented and functional programming language paradigms.
+Like other holy wars, object-oriented vs. functional programming is an ongoing saga.
+Most programmers use functional programming while considering themselves object-oriented programmers.
+Many languages have incorporated object-oriented and functional programming language paradigms.

-I’ve enjoyed using the functional features of C# in the past and dabbled a bit with F#.
-I’ve never dove headfirst into a functional language like Elixir.
+I’ve enjoyed using the functional features of C# and dabbled a bit with F#.
+I’ve never dove headfirst into a functional language like Elixir, until now.
 I picked it up because I like The Pragmatic Programmer book and Dave Thomas as an author.
 I’m also interested in being able to do [concurrent programming with less hassle].

 Workflow